fedbiomed/fedbiomed/docs/user-guide/secagg/researcher-interface.md

                  round_limit=rounds,
                  aggregator=FedAverage(),
                  node_selection_strategy=None,
+                 secagg=SecureAggregation(scheme=SecureAggregationSchemes.JOYE_LIBERT),
-                 secagg=SecureAggregation(scheme=SecureAggregationSchemes.JOYE_LIBERT), # or custom SecureAggregation(active=<bool>, clipping_range=<int>)
+                 # or custom SecureAggregation(active=<bool>, clipping_range=<int>)
                  save_breakpoints=True)

 ```

 ### Timeout

-Secure aggregation setup launches MP-SPDZ process in each Fed-BioMed component that participates in the federated training.
+Secure aggregation setup starts specific processing in each Fed-BioMed component that participates in the federated training.
 However, these processes and communication delay might be longer or shorter than expected depending on number of
 nodes and communication bandwidth.
-The argument `timeout` allows increasing or decreasing the timeout for secure
-aggregation context setup.
+Default timeouts cannot currently be configured through the user API, it is needed to edit the `researcher.secagg.SecaggContext` in the library for each component accordingly.

 ### Clipping Range